 “[N]otice what you noticed.
 No, go further: tell yourself the audacious thing that because you noticed, it matters.” ~ Linda LaPlante

-The conversation occurred during those minutes before class when students wait with varying degrees of patience for the teacher—in this case, me—to begin.
+Back when I was a classroom teacher, I overheard a conversation during those minutes before class when students wait with varying degrees of patience for the clock to signal the time to begin.

 “I think parts of my brain are missing.”
 This came from a tousle-haired, thoughtful young man in the second row.
 I said something about that being more true for me all the time, thinking he was talking about poor memory or lack of attention.